- Online Training

 Coach obviously cannot prevent all injuries in their athletes; there will always be risk involved when it comes to physical competition.
 However, as a strength coach, you have an obligation to your athletes to make them as resilient as possible.
 The program should always include some type of preventive training for the most common injuries seen in the sports being trained.
 One of the most common and devastating injuries an athlete can suffer from is an ACL (anterior cruciate ligament) injury.
 Just hearing the words "you tore your ACL" can be one of the most defeating things a young athlete can hear.
 As a coach your heart hurts for an athlete when they suffer any injury, let alone an ACL tear.
 Everyone knows the athlete has a long road ahead of them, unsure of the permanent physical and mental long-term effects.

 In order to “prevent” something we need to understand what exactly it is we are trying to prevent.
 How can you combat something when you don’t know how it works.
 This is for any injury not just an ACL injury.
 As a coach you need to understand inside and out the mechanism of injury.
 Why does the injury happen?
 How does it occur?
 Once you now this you can begin putting the pieces of the puzzle together.
-As a strength coach we have a duty to help our athletes prevent this season ending injury.
+As a strength coach we have a duty to help our athletes prevent ACL tears.
 We need to understand a few things when it comes to an injury.

 First a little background information: